-In Los Angeles, public transportation is often referred to as a terrible sub-par.
-With the average citizen needing their own vehicle to travel from point A to point B, the idea of being in close proximity to individuals is often taken advantage of.
+In Los Angeles, public transportation is often overlooked as a means of getting from point A to point B, as well as being in close proximity to other individuals while on a journey.
 From the majority of the population owning their own vehicle, 1/3 of an individual’s day is wasted in traffic, isolated without any real human interaction.

-My MFA Degree Show consisted of 12 separate artwork pieces printed on aluminum to mimic the ambience of a bus shelter or Tube station.
+My MFA Degree Show at University of Edinburgh consisted of 12 separate artwork pieces printed on aluminum to mimic the ambience of a bus shelter or underground station.
 By means of geometric shapes, the individual pieces were tied together—guiding one’s eye from the top left of the exhibit to the bottom right.
-Each print contained images of history, messages of relaxation, and colors mimicking the time when travelling on a train was luxurious and an adventure.
+Each print contained images of public transportation throughout the last decade, messages of relaxation, and colors mimicking the time when traveling on any means besides a car was luxurious and an adventure.